Contact Us Today (424) 372-3112

 Next, you obtain a huge loan using the home as collateral.
 In this scenario, you could face charges for PC 115 filing a false document, and mortgage fraud charges.

-To give readers a better understanding of filing a false or forged document in violation of Penal Code 115, our criminal lawyers are proving an overview below.
+Our criminal lawyers have provided an overview below to help readers better understand filing a false or forged document in violation of Penal Code 115.

 Definition of PC 115 Filing a False Document